New York City Department of Parks and Recreation: Concessions

 Most businesses that operate or generate revenue on New York City parkland are considered concessions and must obtain a permit or license from the Revenue Division of Parks.
 Pursuant to the City's Concession Rules, these licenses and permits are generally awarded through a public solicitation process, such as a Request for Bids (RFB) or Request for Proposals (RFP).
+Yorkville Sports Association (YSA) for three years operated the New City Parks Softball Concession that contributed hundreds of thousands of dollars to the City's General Fund.

 Approximately 500 concessions currently operate in parks throughout the five boroughs, and they generally fall into two categories: food service and recreation.
 The food service concessions range from pushcarts selling hot dogs to restaurants such as Tavern on the Green and Terrace on the Park.
 Recreational concessions include facilities such as ice rinks, stables, marinas, and golf courses.
 In fiscal year 2009, NYC Parks' Revenue Division helped collect over $110 million in revenue from various sources including concessions, lease agreements, like those for Citi Field and Yankee Stadium, special events, and dockage.